Kia EV6 Insurance Rates

 Wyoming | $1,410 | -$176 | -11.1% |

-Choosing higher comprehensive and collision insurance deductibles can save as much as $830 annually, while buying higher liability limits will increase premiums.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $222 extra every 12 months.
+Choosing higher comprehensive and collision insurance deductibles could cut prices by as much as $830 each year, whereas buying more liability protection will cost you more.
+Switching from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $222 more each year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |